RadonX/palimpsest/docs/provenance-tracking.md

 ## Overview

-Palimpsest tracks the lineage and usage of slash commands and output styles to understand their evolution and effectiveness.
+Palimpsest tracks the lineage and usage of slash commands, output styles, agents.md instructions, and sub-agents to understand their evolution and effectiveness.

 ## Tracking Levels